DanDanWangEcon/DanDanWangEcon.github.io/_pages/research.md

   *Econometric Reviews*, R&R

 - **Digital Finance and Urban Innovation: From the Perspective of Innovative Small and Medium Enterprises**
-  _with Ken C.Y.
-Ho, Zhihui Ma, Xiaoxiao Feng_
+  _with Ken C. Ho, Zhihui Ma, Xiaoxiao Feng_
   Submitted

 - **'Rent-Purchase' Policy on the Housing Market**